 CCMX is nonetheless carrying on.
 We’ve secured our legacy beyond ETH Board funding with the support of four new professors and five Materials Challenges initiatives in a range of Materials Science domains and we’re continuing to invest in future generations of materials science engineers by organizing numerous courses and events.
 Please help us sustain the vibrant Materials Science network with your active participation in the years to come.

 CCMX harnesses the strengths of four ETH Domain institutions—EPFL, ETH Zurich, Empa, PSI—along with CSEM, and involves the active participation of partners from industry, industrial associations and Swiss universities.
 The Centre is headed by a Steering Committee comprising members from EPFL (chair), ETH Zurich, PSI, Empa, CSEM and industry.

 CCMX offers a wide range of continuing education, including advanced courses, seminars and specialised workshops.
 Topics chosen are targeted to the needs of PhD students, engineers, and scientists from both industry and academia.
 Lecturers are experts in their respective fields, invited from the Centre’s network of partner institutions.

-Four new tenure-track professors have been co-funded by CCMX, together with EPFL and ETH Zurich respectively, in areas of materials science that industry has identified as critically important.
+Four tenure-track professors were co-funded by CCMX, together with EPFL and ETH Zurich, respectively, in areas of materials science that industry has identified as critically important.
 These professors will be fully supported by their home institutions after CCMX funding has run out.